top of page

 A pinch of saffron threads

-Cook the rice in water either in a rice cooker or on the stove.
+Cook the rice in water using either a rice cooker or a stovetop method.
 Set aside.

 Heat the oil and ghee in a deep pot and add the cinnamon stick and green cardamom.
 Fry for 20 seconds on low heat and add the bay leaf.
-Toss in the oil and add the onions and green chillies and sautèe for 3-4 minutes till the onions are cooked and a very light golden colour.
+Toss in the oil and add the onions and green chillies, and sauté for 3-4 minutes until the onions are cooked and a very light golden colour.

 Add the garlic and ginger and fry for 30 seconds till the ginger no longer smells raw.
 Add the dry spices, turmeric and chilli powders, and toss well in the pot.
-Add the tomatoes and cook on low heat for 10 minutes till the tomatoes are soft and have started to break down into a sauce.
+Add the tomatoes and cook over low heat for 10 minutes, until the tomatoes are soft and have started to break down into a sauce.

 Add the ground meat and salt and fry for 15 minutes till the meat is browned.
 While frying, break down the lumps with a wooden spatula till you have a very small crumble.
 Add the mint and cilantro and fry for 2 minutes till the herbs are cooked down and well mixed in.

 Add the yoghurt and water and mix into the meat.
 Bring to a boil and simmer with the lid closed for 40 minutes till the meat is very tender.
-Adjust water if needed towards the end of the cooking time.
+Adjust the water if needed towards the end of the cooking time.
 You are looking for a thick gravy with meat.
-Add the lime juice starting with half a lime. taste and adjust salt and tartness.
+Add the lime juice, starting with half a lime.
+Taste and adjust salt and tartness.
 The sauce should be bold, spicy and very flavourful.

-Layer half of the rice in the bottom of a pot or oven-safe dish.
+Layer half of the rice at the bottom of a pot or oven-safe dish.
 Pour the ground meat over the rice and tamp it down.
-Add the remaining rice over the top and tamp down again gently.
+Add the remaining rice on top and tamp it down gently again.
 Pour the milk over the rice.
 Garnish with green chillies and some fresh cilantro and mint.

 You can heat the pot on the stove for 15 minutes on a very low flame till the dish is steaming hot.
 Alternatively, you can bake the dish sealed for 30 minutes at 375° F.